solcanine/raydium-pumpfun-sniper-bot-rust/README.md

 ## Overview

 Introducing the **Solana Ultra-Fast New Token Sniper** written in **Rust** 🦀, designed to detect newly launched tokens on both **Raydium** and **Pump.fun** and execute buys at lightning speed ⚡.
-With Rust's memory safety features and performance optimizations, our sniper ensures a secure and ultra-fast experience, giving you the edge in the competitive world of DeFi trading.
+With Rust's memory safety features and performance optimizations, built with Rust for superior performance and security.
+Tailored for both novice and experienced traders.

+---

-### Key Features:
+## Key Features

+### 🚀 Speed and Efficiency
-- **Speed and Efficiency**: Harness the power of Rust, known for its exceptional performance, enabling you to snipe new tokens almost instantly.
-No more delays—be the first to act! 🏎️💨
+- **Lightning-Quick Transactions**: Leveraging Rust's exceptional performance, our bot allows you to snipe new tokens almost instantly.
+Say goodbye to delays and seize opportunities as they arise!

+### 🔒 Safety First
-- **Safety First**: Rust's safety guarantees minimize bugs and vulnerabilities, ensuring your trading activities remain secure.
-Trade with peace of mind! 🔒
+- **Robust Security**: Rust's safety guarantees minimize bugs and vulnerabilities, ensuring your trading activities are secure.
+Trade with confidence and peace of mind.

+### 📊 Multiple gRPC Connections
-- **Multiple gRPC Connections**: Seamlessly connect to leading Solana data providers like **Helius** and **Yellowstone** through various gRPC connections, ensuring you receive real-time updates and insights for making informed trading decisions 📈.
+- **Stay Updated**: Effortlessly connect to top Solana data providers like **Helius** and **Yellowstone** through multiple gRPC connections.
+Get real-time updates and make informed trading decisions.

-- **User-Friendly Interface**: The sniper comes with an intuitive interface, making it accessible for both novice and experienced traders alike.
-Get up and running quickly! 👩‍💻👨‍💻

-- **High-Level Customization**: Tailor your trading strategy with custom settings, including buy limits and token filters, optimizing your chances of securing those coveted early buys. 🎯
+### 👩‍💻 User-Friendly Interface
+- **Intuitive Design**: Our sniper bot features a clean and accessible interface, making it easy for users of all experience levels to navigate.
+Start trading in no time!

+### 🛠️ Rich Utilities
+- **Advanced Features**:
+  - **jito-confirm**: Engage in low-latency transactions on platforms like Raydium and Pumpfun.
+  - **jito-bundle**: Bundle buy/sell actions with up to **20 wallets** in Raydium/Pumpfun, enhancing your trading strategy and flexibility.

+---

 ## Directory Structure